-Research and analysis produced by members of the Democracy Fund Voter Study Group aims to help thought leaders and influencers listen more closely, and respond more powerfully, to the views and concerns of the American people.
-Publications are based on the 2016, 2017, 2018, and 2019 VOTER Surveys (Views of the Electorate Research Surveys).
+Research and analysis produced by members of the Democracy Fund Voter Study Group aims to help thought leaders and influencers listen more closely, and respond more fully, to the views and concerns of the American people.
+Publications are based on data from VOTER Surveys starting in 2016 and weekly Democracy Fund and UCLA Nationscape surveys spanning July 2019 to December 2020.

 David Winston examines the differences between “elite” and “working class” Democrats — two major factions of the party’s most reliable voters — finding that these groups diverge widely on the issues they prioritize most, and that there is consensus on just one issue going into the 2018 midterm elections.Download (pdf, 1.06 MB)